Time-Series Alignment for Multi-Station Lines

 aligned["machine_state"] = aligned["machine_state"].astype("category")

-# 5. Alignment integrity assertions
+# 5. Alignment integrity assertions.

 assert aligned.index.is_monotonic_increasing, (